bmdako/docker_demo/README.md

 Now we have created and started a new container based on the image.
 To see a list of running containers, use `sudo docker ps`:

 ```
-dako@dako-ThinkPad-X220:~/Code/docker_demo$ sudo docker ps
 CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS              PORTS                  NAMES
 26bf1a66f318        bmdako/docker_demo:latest   node src/app.js     13 seconds ago      Up 13 seconds       0.0.0.0:80->8000/tcp   prickly_carson
 ```

+#### Environment variables

-In the run command above, I have omitted setting an environment variable.
+In the run command above, we have omitted setting an environment variable.
-Our little Node app, uses USERNAME env if available.
+Our little Node app, uses the env _USERNAME_ if available.
 So we might want to see how this works.
 Environment variables can only be set when executing a run command.
 So we need to run a new container.
 Because of port conflicts, we need to stop the previous container before we can start a new one.